ISVPlaybook/isvplaybook.github.io/_docs/Partner Onboarding/tax-payout-setup.md

 permalink: /docs/partneronboarding/tax-payout-setup/
 ---

-# Sign up as a Microsoft Partner
+# Tax and Payout Profile Setup
 {: .no_toc }

 This section contains information about signing up as a Microsoft Partner.